andrei2timo/andrei2timo/README.md

 ## About Me

 Hello there!
-I'm Andrei, a passionate software developer with a focus on building robust and scalable applications.
+I'm Andrei, a passionate support engineer with a focus on building robust and scalable applications.
 I love diving into complex problems, crafting elegant solutions, and continuously expanding my knowledge in the ever-evolving world of technology.

 ## My Interests